meecodebymariomurrent/expo-push-notification-server/README.md

 ### Creating an app identifier

 Start with creating an app identifier in the Expo Push Notification Server UI.
-An app identifier is needed for subscriber to register and for the user to specifiy for which subscriber the push notifications should be sent out.
+An app identifier is needed for subscriber to register and for the user to specify for which subscriber the push notifications should be sent out.

 ### Registering a subscriber